Calamity34/PyTubeDownloader/README.md

 Now it is ready for your use!

 ## Use
-`$ pydownloader`  \
+- Run `$ pydownloader` in the required folder. \
-Provide it the YT link, and it will do all the work!
+- Provide it the YT link, and it will do all the work!

 ## Update
 Did a new update come out?